jagkin/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the 2nd code cell of the jupyter notebook located in "AdvancedLaneFinding.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the test image  'camera_cal/calibration1.jpg' using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]